felixlinker/tamarin-workshop/README.md

 If you want to use syntax highlighting, we suggest using [Visual Studio Code](https://code.visualstudio.com/) with [this extension](https://marketplace.visualstudio.com/items?itemName=gilcu3.tamarin) (search for extension with ID `gilcu3.tamarin`).

+There is also syntax highlighting for [Sublime Text 3](https://github.com/tamarin-prover/editor-sublime) available.
+You can install syntax highlighting using "Package Control."

 ### Manually

 1. Install graphviz: `sudo apt install graphviz`